 Kristen is a writer and writing coach, helping writers polish and nonwriters write.
 She belongs to the Editorial Freelancers Association, Christian Editor Network, and American Christian Fiction Writers.
 She was recently nominated as 2014 president of the ACFW Central Florida Chapter.
 Her editing credits include The Ghosts of Emily Gray by C. Keith Carpenter, Veiled Destiny by Shirin Humzani, and Winter by Keven Newsome.
 She is also the associate editor of Havok magazine.

 Kristen is seeking publication for a four-book fantasy series, The Prophet’s Chronicle.
 Book 1, Alara’s Call, is complete.
 Book 2 is ready for editing, and Book 3 is half-finished.

 - “Flight,” a science fantasy novella, in the Medieval Mars anthology

-- Kristen’s contemporary novel, Hope and Pride, won first place in the Inspirational Romance Unpublished category at the 2013 Royal Palm Literary Awards presented by the Florida Writers Association.
+- Hope and Pride, a contemporary novel, first place in the Inspirational Romance Unpublished category at the 2013 Royal Palm Literary Awards presented by the Florida Writers Association

 - In December 2009, The Cynic Online Magazine (www.cynicmag.com) published Kristen’s story “The Feast of Stevens,” a science fiction Christmas comedy that subsequently won an honorable mention in the 2010 Royal Palm Literary Awards in the “short story, published” category.
 No longer available at the Cynic website, “The Feast of Stevens” is now available at Smashwords.